CMC时空档案

 Ideological Divergence

 The alliance between the Soviet Union and the People's Republic of China, cemented in the Sino-Soviet Treaty of Friendship of 1950, began fracturing shortly after Stalin's death in 1953.
-Mao Zedong was deeply hostile to Khrushchev's "de-Stalinization" speech of 1956 and his doctrine of "peaceful coexistence" with the West, which Mao regarded as capitulation.
+Mao Zedong was deeply hostile to Khrushchev's "de-Stalinization" speech of 1956 and his doctrine of "peaceful coexistence" with the West, which Mao characterised as revisionism and a betrayal of Marxist-Leninist principles.
 Chinese leaders also resented Soviet reluctance to share nuclear weapons technology, formalized in a 1957 agreement that Moscow later refused to honor.

 The Break